5 Best Photography Practices for Marketing Properties

 4. Highlight community details and game-changing amenities

 What makes your property unique?
 Does your community have smart home technology or first class amenities?
-Showcase the gourmet coffee bar, updated gym, business center, fitness center and details that make your property stand out from the rest.
+Showcase the gourmet coffee bar, updated gym, business center, fitness center and details that make your property stand out from the rest with matterport technology.

 5. Choose wisely when editing